openpotato/csv-table-schema/website/docs/specification.md

 + `nullable` : If `true` values of this column can be empty.
 Default value is `false`.
 + `pattern` : An optional regular expression which must always match with values of the column.

+#### Unqiue keys

+The `unqiueKeys` array describes unique keys within a CSV table.
+A unique key is itself a JSON array with column names representing exting column.
+Each column name is a `string` value.

 ### About optional columns

 If the table type is: